11524 Scenic Hills Blvd., Hudson, Florida 34667

 The resident-owned, 18-hole golf course features five different starting points, a driving range, and a chipping green.
 The community's expansive clubhouse has a fitness center, a performing arts center, a billiards room, a wood working shop, and a crafts studio with kilns.
 The Fireside Dining Room and Bar offers a full-service menu.
 Har-tru tennis courts, a heated outdoor pool, and biking trails round out the amenities.

 Hudson boasts a six acre waterfront park with a small, narrow beach that was built by residents in the 1960s.
-The strip of sand is clean and has a boardwalk and a boat ramp.
+This clean strip of sand has a boardwalk and a boat ramp.
 Man-made canals lace the city.

 Regional Medical Center Bayonet Point is accredited by the Joint Commission.